pwafire/pwafire/README.md

-## Get Started with Project pwafire
+## Get Started with Project PWA Fire
 Project pwa_fire is an open source progressive web app bundle developed by Maye Edwin that allows you to convert your website into a pwa or build one in seconds.
 It is the most simplest way you can ever convert your web app or website into a 100% progressive Web App.

 #### What to do // Required